mmu-webdesign/l4-WPD-web-term-2/rwd-week-2.md

 - Fix any problems before you continue.
 - Keep your browser window small - don't use it at full screen yet.
 We are still *mobile first*.

+For next week?
+## Adding a responsive column

+- [Add the responsive column of content CSS](https://codepen.io/wilsondmmu/pen/PJQYZG)  illustrated in the lecture, creating the class `.container-content`
+- 'tune' the `max-width` with a 65 character line for your typeface using this paragraph:
+`<p>01234567890123456789012345678901234567890123456789012345678912345</p>`
+- There's more information about why we do this and how it works [at this codepen on font sizing and column widths](https://codepen.io/wilsondmmu/pen/PJdGyE).

+Padding and margins mobile/desktop